cjrentier/ION-API-Workflow/README.md

 # ION-API-Workflow
-A demo on starting a new Workflow instance using ION API.
+A small demo on starting a new Workflow instance using ION API.
+The definition of the Workflow in ION Desk is explained and how to call the Workflow using ION API.

+Documentation:
-* Documentation on Workflows can be found on https://docs.infor.com/ion/latest/en-us/iondeskceug_cloud_osm/default.html, in the menu go to Workflow.
+* Workflows https://docs.infor.com/ion/latest/en-us/iondeskceug_cloud_osm/default.html, in the menu go to Workflow.
-* Documentation on ION API can be found on https://docs.infor.com/ionapi/latest/en-us/ionapiag_cloud/default.html.
+* ION API https://docs.infor.com/ionapi/latest/en-us/ionapiag_cloud/default.html go to Available APIs > Infor ION > IONProcessApplicationService

 ## Managing Workflow in ION Desk
-First create the Workflow and activate it in the ION Desk.
+Modelling the Workflow and activating it in the ION Desk.
 ### Flow definition
 A simple Workflow is created to notify the requesting user that the Workflow was called and showing all the relevant parameters.
 The Workflow has only a system activity *Set Parameter* and a user activity *Notification*.

 ![image](https://user-images.githubusercontent.com/82956918/184337329-36729545-ffa0-43b1-9890-4fa3669bd85c.png)

 ### Parameters
-These are either the parameters that are filled by the Workflow or proved via input by the calling application.
+These are either the parameters that are filled by the Workflow or input by the calling application.
 In our case the client application via ION API will provide them using the StartWorkflowJSONBody object.

 Parameters filled by the Workflow: